Reducing Carbon Emissions is a Team Effort, Especially in Transportation, Logistics, and Supply Chain

 Transportation invoice auditing, including origin and destination information, is a part of Trax’s core capabilities.
 The leadership team has worked hard to build systems, and realize that the immense value of invoice data is the fact that it is actual data, not forecast data.

 Trax is the elite provider of freight audit and payment software and systems, and it has embraced its future as the leading Transportation Spend Management company.
-All of the meticulous, precision exercises around data collection, standardization, and tacking naturally flow into environmental sustainability initiatives.
+All of the meticulous, precision exercises around data collection, standardization, and tacking naturally flow into environmental sustainability and energy efficiency initiatives.

 The raw data needed to track emissions is contained in freight audit and payment systems and platforms.